Question time: United Kingdom

 Questions to the prime minister are usually tabled on a topical basis so that the name of the MP is published but not the question itself.

 Additionally, each Member of Parliament is entitled to table an unlimited number of written questions.
 Usually a Private Member directs a question to a Secretary of State, and it is usually answered by a Minister of State or Parliamentary Under Secretary of State.
 Written Questions are submitted to the Clerks of the Table Office, either on paper or electronically, and are recorded in The Official Report (Hansard) so as to be widely available and accessible.

 In the House of Lords, half an hour is put aside each afternoon at the start of the day's proceedings for "Lords Questions".
 A peer submits a query in advance, which then appears on the Order Paper for the day's proceedings.
 The Lord shall say: "My Lords, I beg leave to ask the Question standing in my name on the Order Paper".
 The Minister responsible then answers the query.
 Afterwards, for around ten minutes, any Lord can ask the Minister questions on the theme of the original put down on the order paper.
 (For instance, if the question regards immigration, Lords can ask the Minister any question related to immigration during the allowed period).
 The Lords usually do not have a call list, as the Commons does, so Peers rise to ask a question themselves and they alternate between the Government, opposition and crossbench sides of the chamber.
-Unlike the Commons, where only the Speaker can call a member to order, any Lord can call any other Lord to order, and on many occasions noble Lords intervene to ensure fair distribution of questions around the chamber.
+Unlike the Commons, where only the Speaker can call a member to order, any Lord can call any other Lord to order, and on many occasions other Lords intervene to ensure fair distribution of questions around the chamber.
 If unable to settle who the next speaker is, usually the Leader of the House will intervene.
 Due to the COVID-19 pandemic, call lists had been in use in the Lords from April 2020 to December 2021 as some Peers participated virtually.
 A peer may also table up to six questions for written answer on any day the House is sitting.